Creating Laser Art With A CameraBy Forrest M. Mims III

 Caution: Always follow common sense safety precautions when using any kind of laser to create laser art.
 Never allow the laser beam or its reflections to strike your eyes or the eyes of an onlooker.
 Avoid pointing lasers directly into a camera for the focused beam may damage the camera's sensor array.

 This is a very flexible project, and a variety of supplies can be used.
 The basic requirements include the following.
-(Jameco part numbers are shown in parentheses.)
+(Jameco part numbers are shown in parentheses if available.)

 - Green laser pointer or